MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/customize-sss.md

 ### Customize the look and feel of your site
-The following sections of the SharePoint Success Site can be customized to meet your requirements, prior to sharing with end users.There are several different ways you can make the SharePoint Success Site template your own.
+The following sections of the SharePoint Success Site can be customized to meet your requirements, prior to sharing with end users.
+There are several different ways you can make the SharePoint Success Site template your own.
 Customize the following elements of your site to fit the need of your organization:

 - Update the SharePoint Success Site [branding](https://support.microsoft.com/office/customize-your-sharepoint-site-320b43e5-b047-4fda-8381-f61e8ac7f59b) to align with your organization
 - Customize the [Hero web part](https://support.microsoft.com/office/use-the-hero-web-part-d57f449b-19a0-4b0d-8ce3-be5866430645) to include images of real sites in your organization where possible